 Barrett's Esophagus Denver

-The inner lining of your food pipe normally consists of skin.
+The inner lining of your esophagus normally consists of skin cells.
 Like all skin, the lining is not designed to be exposed to acid and other stomach contents.
 Long term exposure to acid causes burns in the inner lining of the food pipe (esophagitis) or scarring resulting in swallowing problems (stricture).
 The stomach lining, on the other hand, has specialized cells that protect the stomach lining from acid and digestive enzymes.
 In normal people with no reflux, at the junction of the food pipe and the stomach, skin lining meets stomach lining without any intervening abnormal tissue.

 What is Barrett’s Esophagus?

 In patients with long-standing reflux, the body tries to protect the junction between the esophagus and the stomach by changing the inner lining of the esophagus from skin to stomach or small bowel lining.
 During an endoscopy, it appears as salmon colored tissue that begins to creep up the esophagus.
 This abnormal lining needs to be biopsied.
 Under the microscope, if small bowel lining is seen, this abnormal tissue is diagnosed as Barrett’s esophagus.
 Barrett’s esophagus is a premalignant condition that predisposes to esophageal cancer.

 Our present understanding is that Barrett’s esophagus has a few steps before it develops into esophageal cancer.
 These changes are called dysplasia.
 Barrett’s esophagus is normal looking small bowel lining at the junction between the esophagus and the stomach, and the cells are normal looking and are correctly oriented to each other.
 In other words, the architecture of the cells themselves and relationship of the cells to each other is normal looking under the microscope.
 However these cells have genetic mutations that predispose to cancer.